-Dr. Ben Carson overcame a difficult past to become head of pediatric neurosurgery at Johns Hopkins Children's Center, and then an outspoken political figure and a Republican presidential candidate in 2016.
-He was chosen to lead the Department of Housing and Urban Development by president-elect Donald Trump late in 2016.
-Ben Carson came from a poor and broken home in Michigan, but still managed to work his way into Yale University in 1969.
-He graduated with a degree in psychology in 1973, then graduated from medical school at the University of Michigan in 1977.
+in 2017 and served in that post until Trump lost re-election in 2020.
+Ben Carson overcame tough childhood circumstances and graduated from Yale University in (1973), then from the medical school at the University of Michigan (1977).
 He studied neurosurgery and at the young age of 33 became the director of pediatric neurosurgery at Johns Hopkins.
 He was perhaps best known for his pioneering work in radical hemispherectomies — the removal of half the brain to help seizure patients — and as a specialist in the separation of conjoined (Siamese) twins.
 Carson also became a popular speaker who told his own story to encourage young people to make the most of their abilities.
 He wrote the memoir Gifted Hands

 (1990) and the inspirational books Think Big